-3.1 Growth attributes

-The data related to number of leaves per hill and leaf area index at different growth stages of ragi as influenced by the foliar application of nano and conventional urea are furnished in Table 1.

-3.1.1 Number of leaves per hill

 Application of 100 per cent RDN + one spray of 0.4 per cent nano urea fertilizer at 30 DAT (T6) recorded a higher number of leaves per hill (64.26 and 58.42) at 60 and 90 DAT, which was statistically on par with 100 per cent RDN + one spray of 2 per cent urea fertilizer at 30 DAT (T10 -61.89 and 56.23) and 75 per cent RDN + two sprays of 0.4 per cent nano urea fertilizer at 30 & 45 DAT (T5-60.78 and 55.28).
 This may be because conventional urea provided more nitrogen at the early stages of the crop, favoring more leaf production with optimal leaf area under various treatments.
 Nitrogen is a nutrient element that aids in cell division and cell enlargement.
 Additional foliar application of nano urea during active tillering stages increased leaf factors, because the readily available nutritional form facilitated greater absorption efficiency, quicker nutrient translocation and increased chlorophyll synthesis and photosynthetic rate (Midde et al., 2022) [15].
 The absolute control treatment noticed a lower number of leaves per hill (T1-35.24 and 32.15 cm) at 60 and 90 DAT, respectively.

-3.1.2 Leaf area index (LAI)

-Significantly, maximum leaf area index was recorded in 100 per cent RDN + one spray of 0.4 per cent nano urea fertilizer at 30 DAT (T6- 5.88 and 5.15 at 60 and 90 DAT), which was statistically on par with the application of 100 per cent RDN + one spray of 2 per cent urea fertilizer at 30 DAT (T10-5.66 and 4.96) and 75 per cent RDN + two sprays of 0.4 per cent nano urea fertilizer at 30 & 45 DAT (T5-5.56 and 4.88).
+Similarly, maximum leaf area index was recorded in 100 per cent RDN + one spray of 0.4 per cent nano urea fertilizer at 30 DAT (T6- 5.88 and 5.15 at 60 and 90 DAT), which was statistically on par with the application of 100 per cent RDN + one spray of 2 per cent urea fertilizer at 30 DAT (T10-5.66 and 4.96) and 75 per cent RDN + two sprays of 0.4 per cent nano urea fertilizer at 30 & 45 DAT (T5-5.56 and 4.88).
 It was caused due to nano urea increasing the chlorophyll formation, rate of photosynthesis results in overall growth in the plant, which may result in the formation of a greater number of leaves.
 Nitrogen application increased production of the amino acid i.e., tryptophan, which increases the cell elongation thereby contributing to the higher leaf area index (Yadegari, 2013) [25].
 In contrast, minimum leaf area index was observed in absolute control (T1-2.26 and 1.98).

 Table 1: Number of leaves per hill and leaf area index of ragi as influenced by the foliar application of nano and conventional urea at different growth stages